Digital & Tech Glossary

 Blue-Green Deployment

-Deployment strategy using two identical environments to enable instant rollback.
+Deployment strategy using two identical environments to enable instant rollback, ensuring zero downtime during software updates.

 Breadcrumb

-A secondary navigation showing the user's location within a website hierarchy.
+A secondary navigation showing the user's location within a website hierarchy, helping users understand their path and navigate back easily.

 Browser Cache

-Temporary storage of web files on a user's device to speed up subsequent page loads.
+Temporary storage of web files on a user's device to speed up subsequent page loads by reducing server requests and bandwidth usage.

 Browser Extension Architecture